top of page

 1907 $10 No Motto Indian Head Eagle

-In January and February of 1933, the Philadelphia Mint struck 312,500 coins for circulation.
-Only a handful of the coins were released before President Franklin Roosevelt ordered a nationwide Gold recall in March.
+Only a handful of the coins were released before President Franklin Roosevelt ordered a nationwide gold recall in March by signing Executive Order 6102.

-The 1933 Indian Head Eagle issue ended the $10 Gold coin denomination, which dates back to 1795.
 It is the last of its kind.
-The Gold Recall in 1933 ended all Gold coinage as currency in circulation in the U.S.
+The Gold Recall in 1933 put an end to all gold coinage to be used as currency in circulation in the U.S.

 1908 $10 Gold Indian Head Eagle with "MOTTO"